yeowjoseph/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

+Assumption: Data files are already downloaded, unzipped and available at working directory including subdirectories

 ###1.
-Read the activity labels into a table for activity_id to activity_label referencing
+Read the activity_labels.txt into a table for activity_id to activity_label referencing

 ###2.
 Clean test data set
 ####a.
 Subset mean and std col only (excludes mean freq cols)